appsmithorg/appsmith-docs/tutorial/part-1-creating-a-simple-view/creating-a-new-app.md

 # The Appsmith environment

 If this is your first time using Appsmith, you’ll need to get acquainted with some initial setup.
 When you log in, you'll be redirected to your Appsmith home-page.
-The home-page has an auto-generated organization called **Your Personal Organization** that consists of multiple templates.
+The home-page has an auto-generated organization called **Yourname apps** that consists of multiple templates.
 In this tutorial, we'll create our Catalog app in the same organization.

 {% hint style="info" %}
-Ensure that you use the auto-generate organization for the tutorial.
-It has a mock database set up that you will need to follow the tutorial.
+Ensure that you use the auto-generated organization for the tutorial.
+It includes a mock database that you will need to follow the tutorial.
 {% endhint %}

 An app on Appsmith is a standalone software-application solving a specific use-case.
 An app can consist of one or more web-pages.
 Let’s create a new app Catalogue Dashboard in **Your Personal Organization**.